Asia (band): 2017–2018: Wetton's death and tour with Journey

-On 11 January 2017, Wetton released a statement that, due to receiving another round of chemotherapy, he would be unable to perform on the 12 dates announced for the Journey tour, and that he would be substituted by Billy Sherwood, one of Downes' Yes bandmates, and Wetton's own co-writer and producer of the album Raised in Captivity.
-The band originally wanted to cancel the tour altogether, but Journey's management and agents refused, forcing them to pick Sherwood as last-minute replacement.
+On 11 January 2017, Wetton released a statement that, due to receiving another round of chemotherapy, he would be unable to perform on the dates announced for the Journey tour, and that he would be substituted by Billy Sherwood, one of Downes' Yes bandmates, and Wetton's own co-writer and producer of the album Raised in Captivity.
+The band originally wanted to cancel the tour altogether, but Journey's management and agents refused, forcing them to pick Sherwood as a last-minute replacement.

 Wetton died on 31 January 2017 at the age of 67; Palmer later stated "So, we used Billy and we had a phenomenal time.
 It was a great experience all 'round, and I'm pleased we did it.
 John would have loved to be on that tour, so I'm pleased we did it for him, anyway."
 On 17 June 2017 Asia performed a show in homage to Wetton, titled An Extraordinary Life.
 The show was an interactive celebration of Wetton's music and life.
 Fan dedications were sent into management and shown on a large projection screen above the stage.

 After Wetton's death, Downes stated that the duo had been working on another Asia album and stated that he hopes to eventually finish and release it as a final testament to Wetton.
 It is unclear whether Wetton had recorded any parts, or if the album had only been in the songwriting process.
 In August 2017, Palmer stated that there were no immediate plans for Asia to continue, as it was too soon to make any decisions and the band members would be busy on other projects in the meantime.